Corp-T/ML-project/sentiment analysis/README.md

 # Sentiment Analysis using Scikit-learn
-This model is using PyThaiNLP for text preprocessing and LogisticRegression to classify sentiments
+This model is using <mark>PyThaiNLP</mark> for text preprocessing and LogisticRegression to classify sentiments